exitus1/Video-Scripts/fullnode.md

 `curl -L https://node.dcr.pw/pi | bash`

-### Why should you run a full node?
+### Why should you run a Full Node?

 Decred relies on having a peer-to-peer network of nodes that fully validate all transactions and blocks and then relays them to other full nodes.
 Running a full node contributes to the overall security of the network, and helps ensure there are nodes available to serve lightweight SPV wallets, which are used in core applications like Decrediton, Bison Relay, and the Decred DEX.

 ### Requirements

-What’s great about Decred’s node is it’s only about 12 gigabytes in size so you don't need much hard drive space.
+What’s great about Decred’s node is it’s only about [12 gigabytes in size](https://dcrdata.decred.org/charts?chart=blockchain-size&zoom=ikd7pc00-lv7c1s00&bin=day&axis=time&visibility=true-false) so you don't need much hard drive space.
 So for this demonstration, I’m going to pick a [cheap VPS option](https://www.racknerd.com/NewYear/?__cf_chl_tk=QXYDnnt.65Iw9tYB5Cwi3kEhfVONX5wsPpYiPS.qCeQ-1712965943-0.0.1.1-1194).
 You’ll want at least 2 gigabytes of ram and 40 gigabytes of harddrive space because the node will grow in size over time.

 ### OS - Ubuntu or Debian